HardlyDifficult/Tutorials/Chapter6.md

 </details>

 <hr></details><br>
 <details><summary>What did that do?</summary>

+Create a script to disable certain mechanics:

+This script exposes a public method to be called when the level ends.
+It will disable a list of components, typically on the same GameObject or a child GameObject.

+Depending on the type of component, our approach to 'disabling' differs.

+<br>Configure disabling for GameObjects:

-At the end of the level, the LevelManager calls each DisableComponentsOnEndOfLevel component.
-This component then disables other components to make the game freeze during our end of level animation.
+At the end of the level, the LevelManager will call each DisableComponentsOnEndOfLevel component.
+This component then disables other components on the GameObject to make the game freeze during our end of level animation.

  - Entities disable their rigidbody to stop gravity and the animator to stop playback.
  - The Character also disables the PlayerController so that input does not cause the sprite to flip facing direction.
  - Spawners stop the spawn coroutine so no more enemies appear.

+<br>Call scripts at the end of the level:

+When the LevelManager detects the win condition, it's updated to call each of the DisableComponentsOnEndOfLevel components in the scene.

 <hr></details>
 <details><summary>Why not just set timeScale to 0?</summary>